geoffrowland/GeoFeature-Photos/README.md

-# Github Pages Gallery
+# GeoFeature Gallery

+Dry stone walling, geoheritage and geoconservation photos

+Demo: https://geoffrowland.github.io/GeoFeature-Photos/

+Built using github-pages-gallery.
 Host your photo/video gallery in Github pages easily using Thumbsup & Github Actions for free.

-Demo: https://geoffrowland.github.io/GeoFeature-Photos/

 ### Why this project?
 This project contains starter code for anyone who wants to deploy his/her photo/video galery on Github Pages,